 The book’s description on Amazon details what is in the book:

 In this painfully honest and unflinching account of Reeva’s life, she talks about what really went on in her mind as she sat in the packed Pretoria court room day after day and how she is coping in the aftermath of the verdict.
 Reeva is the only true insider’s account of this tragic story.

-Told by June Steenkamp, the novel is supposed to take a look at what went on behind the scenes in Steenkamp’s relationship with Pistorius.
-It also details what the real Steenkamp was like, away from the photo shoots and the attention she received in the media.
-The book has an average of 4 star reviews on Amazon.
+Written by June Steenkamp, the novel is supposed to take a look at what went on behind the scenes in Steenkamp’s relationship with Pistorius.
+It also details what the real Steenkamp was like, away from the photoshoots and the attention she received in the media.
+The book has an average of 4-star reviews on Amazon.

 3. Steenkamp’s Father Was a Horse Trainer

 Barry Steenkamp, Reeva’s father, was an avid horse trainer before suffering a series of strokes following his daughter’s death.
 He did not attend Pistorius’ original trial on advice from his doctor.

 Steenkamp was a thoroughbred horse trainer who sometimes struggled to make a living in Port Elizabeth, where Steenkamp grew up.
 Reeva Steenkamp would sometimes help pay the bills for her parents when they’d fallen on hard times.

 Prior to his daughter’s murder, Barry Steenkamp was known in the community for his involvement as a part owner of Potala Palace, a horse that won the country’s biggest race for 2 year old horses in 2011.